Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level35/README.md

 - > Basic filtering works, now set to All (default state) , need options set the filter (and clean up unused stuff)
 - > Filtering seems working (and stable) now, used a componentDidUpdate() to check changes on selection of the filter and setting the new filter rules. added parseInt on rating.
 Need a reset filter option.
 - > React.useMemo() did not update on all state.changes , removed for now, (will possibly return later)
+- > Added a reset filter button, which basically just sets the currentFilter back to 'All', back to main.